hilogames/HLSpriteKit/README.md

 or nodes are the target of the gesture, and it forwards the gestures to those nodes using the `HLGestureTarget` interface.

-Here's the point: The scene can effectively use `UIGestureRecognizer`s rather than the `UIResponder` interface (`touchesBegan:withEvent:` and the rest), and the gesture handling code can be encapsulated within node subclasses (rather than dumped into a bloated scene).
+Here’s the point: The scene can effectively use `UIGestureRecognizer`s rather than the `UIResponder` interface (`touchesBegan:withEvent:` and the rest), and the gesture handling code can be encapsulated within node subclasses (rather than dumped into a bloated scene).